Worcester, Massachusetts: Arts and culture

 The nickname "Wormtown" is synonymous with the city's once large underground rock music scene.
 The nickname has now become used to refer to the city itself.

-Due to its location in Central Massachusetts, Worcester is known as the "Heart of the Commonwealth"; a heart is the official symbol of the city.
+Due to its location in Central Massachusetts, Worcester is known as the "Heart of the Commonwealth"; a heart is Worcester's official symbol.
 However, the heart symbol may also have its provenance in lore that the Valentine's Day card, although not invented in the city, was first mass-produced and popularized by Worcester resident Esther Howland.
 Similarly, the invention of the classic yellow "smiley face" design by Worcester native Harvey Ball has gained it an iconic status in the city.
 This design is now commonly seen in art and merchandise relating to Worcester, including murals, t-shirts and stickers.

 Sites of interest

 The Burnside Fountain, also known as the Turtle Boy statue, is a local landmark on the Worcester Common.